 The Bulimia Cycle begins.
 I kept cutting calories down more and stuck with running for exercise and started to see weight changes.
 I developed a pattern where I would purge if I ate over a certain amount of food every day, just to discipline myself.
 But soon the binges came more frequently and violently, and before I knew it I was bingeing and purging every day.

-I was drawn into the vicious cycle of bingeing and purging, always thinking that the next day I would start anew and eat strict…only to fail and end up bingeing and purging again.
+I was drawn into the vicious cycle of bingeing and purging, always thinking that the next day I would start anew and eat strict…only to fail and end up bingeing and purging again, sometimes up to 20 times in one day.
 My binges were terrible.
-I would go through two drive-thru’s then go to the grocery store and grab all of the packaged Little Debbie’s and chocolate bars, and eat it all before purging.
+I would go through two drive-thru’s, then go to the grocery store and grab all of the packaged Little Debbie’s and chocolate bars, and eat it all before purging.
 My bank account started to go into the red from all the money I was wasting on food.

-Along with this I started compulsively exercising, staying up until the middle of the night doing thousands of crunches and attempting to run on the treadmill.
+Along with this I started compulsively exercising, staying up until the middle of the night doing thousands of crunches and attempting to run on the treadmill, then waking up early to do more.
 When people noticed and commended me for dropping weight, I was elated.
 But to me the mirror showed me no difference, so the cycle continued.

 I looked in the mirror and saw the same person I was in high school.
 I couldn’t see the weight loss.
-I had always hated the skinny girls in high school that would complain “Oh I’m so fat!”
+I had always hated those skinny girls in high school that would complain “OMG I’m so fat!”
 But then I was that skinny girl.
-My perception was distorted and all I saw in the mirror was a fat girl.
+My perception was completely distorted, and all I saw in the mirror was a fat girl.

 Getting Attention.
 With the weight loss, I was starting to get attention that I had never received before.
 It was nice to have people notice me and compliment me.
 I fed off of this, and it encouraged me to keep going the way that I was.
-In high school, I was the goody-goody, quiet, reserved girl that didn’t talk to people, didn’t have friends, never went out and was never given second glances.
+In high school, I was the goody-goody, quiet, reserved girl that didn’t talk to people, didn’t have friends, never went out, and was never given second glances.
 Now that I was getting that attention, I used it.
 I soaked it in.
-I measured my self worth by the people that liked me, the guys that I attracted.
+I measured my self worth by the people that liked me, and the guys that I attracted.
 I started a downward spiral of drinking, partying, and basically experiencing all the things that I “missed out on” in high school.
 None of it made me feel any better about myself.
-I became the drunk girl at the parties that people took advantage of.
-I felt horrible about myself.
+I was the drunk girl at the party that was taken advantage of, and it was awful.
+I felt so horrible about myself.
 I was destructive, manipulative and histrionic.
 I was still empty and depressed.
 I was still never good enough.
 I couldn’t stop.

 First Stay in Treatment.
 My parents noticed my eating behaviors and confronted me, and after a few doctor’s appointments and trips to my counselor, the decision was made that I would fly out to California to spend 30 days in a treatment facility for eating disorders.